drmiru/bicep/modules/resourcenamer/README.md

 | resourceType   | string   | The type of Azure resource.         |
 | environment    | string   | The deployment environment.         |

-*Update this table to match the actual parameters in `namegenerator.bicep`.*
+*Update this table to match the actual parameters in `main.bicep`.*

 ## Outputs